cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 * *lag imputation*, where if a sensor is missing for all regions on a given day, we copy all observations from the last day on which any observation was available for that sensor;
-* *recent imputation*, where if a sensor value if missing on a given day is missing but at least one of past $$T$$ values is observed, we impute it with the most recent value.
+* *recent imputation*, where if a sensor value is missing on a given day is missing, but at least one of past $$T$$ values is observed, we impute it with the most recent value.
 We limit $$T$$ to be 7 days.

 #### Persistent Missingness

 Even with the above imputation strategies, we still have issues that some sensors are never available in a given region.
-The result is that combined indicator values for that region that may be on a completely different scale from values in other regions with additional observed sensors.
+The result is that combined indicator values for that region may be on a completely different scale from values in other regions with additional observed sensors.
 This can only be overcome by regularizing or pooling information across space.
-Note that a very similar problem occurs when a sensor is unavailable for a very long period of time (so long that recent imputation is inadvisable and avoided by setting $$T = 7$$ days).
+Note that a very similar problem occurs when a sensor is unavailable for a very long time period (so long that recent imputation is inadvisable and avoided by setting $$T = 7$$ days).

-We deal with this problem by *geographic imputation*, where we impute values from regions that share a higher level of aggregation (e.g., the median observed score in an MSA or state), or by imputing values from megacounties (since the counties in question are missing and hence should be reflected in the rest of state estimate).
+We deal with this problem by *geographic imputation*, where we impute values from regions with a higher level of aggregation (e.g., the median observed score in an MSA or state).
+We can also imput values from megacounties (since the counties in question are missing and hence should be reflected in the rest of the state estimate).
 The order in which we look to perform geographic imputations is observed values from megacounties, followed by median observed values in the geographic hierarchy (county, MSA, state, or country).
 We chose this imputation sequence among different options by evaluating